Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

    <figurecaption><a name="figure1">*Figure 1:*</a> *fit cable into PCB*</figurecaption>
 </figure>

-#### Glueing / Sealing with Sikaflex instead of a gasket, as the deck box wall is too thick.
+#### Glueing / Sealing with Sikaflex instead of a gasket, as the deckbox wall is too thick.
 Required:
 - Sikaflex
 - Cleaning alcohol
 - Cleaning wipes
 - Spatula

-- Clean the surfaces of the deck box and Weipu connector in the contact area with alcohol.
+- Clean the surfaces of the deckbox and Weipu connector in the contact area with alcohol.
 - Apply Sikaflex (2911) to the flange of the Weipu connector with a spatula (as sparingly as possible, but there should be a continuous film on the connector).
 - Insert the connector (white dot pointing up) and screw it into place (27 mm wrench)
 - Scrape off excess sealant